 Dealing with any one of these scenarios is tough enough without the skills and knowledge of an experienced Uber accident attorney.
 So, you should reach out to an Atlanta Uber accident lawyer today for help getting started.

 Your attorney will have to establish the other driver's liability to have a valid claim.
-They can show liability through police reports and other evidence pertaining to the accident.
+They can show liability through police reports and other evidence of the accident.

 When they file your claim with the insurance company, your attorney will detail your injuries and their costs and assert how the policy is supposed to cover your injuries.
 They will also send a demand letter that provides an amount the insurance company can pay to settle the claim to avoid going to court.